 What is colic?
+Causes, Signs and Management

-- Looking at or kicking the abdomen
+- Kicking at the abdomen (belly)

 - Pawing at the ground

-- Box walking
+- Box walking or circling

 - Changes in the frequency and/ or consistency of droppings

-- Increased temperature, pulse and respiration rates
+- Increased temperature, pulse and respiration (breathing) rates

 - Loss of appetite or refusal to eat or drink